igorshubovych/markdownlint-cli/README.md

 A JS configuration file may internally `require` one or more npm packages as a way of reusing configuration across projects.

 > JS configuration files must be provided via the `--config` argument; they are not automatically loaded because running untrusted code is a security concern.

+`--enable` and `--disable` override config files, i.e. if a config file disables `MD002: false` and you pass `--enable MD002`, it will be enabled.
+If a rule is passed to both `--enable` and `--disable`, it will be disabled.

 ## Exit codes